Privacy Policy

 To run the health care operations.

 • The Practice can use and share PHI to run the business, improve your care, and contact you.
+This includes use of secure electronic health records and telehealth platforms.

 • Example: The Practice uses PHI to send you appointment reminders if you choose.